fabioferrero90/fabioferrero90/README.md

 - 5 Years self-taught LUA / FiveM / Wordpress Developer
 - Currently studing to certify as a Full-Stack Web Developer on Boolean Academy
-- Most of the projects published on this github profile are made by scratch and just for fun and to learn more programming skills
+- Most of the projects published on this github profile are made by scratch just for fun and to learn more programming skills
 - How to reach me?
 You can easily contact me sending a message here on GitHub or sending an email to fabio.ff90@gmail.com

 ## 🌐 Socials: